When Do You Need a Permit for Your Garage Project?

 They’re there to help make sure you’ve got everything you need.
 The people I spoke to at my office were super-helpful and even gave me some quick tips on making the process easier.

-Let me give you three scenarios that this could be a big (and expensive) deal.
+Here are some scenarios that this could be a big (and expensive) deal.

 If the city finds out that you did work without a permit, you’ll usually have to pay a fine.